awsdocs/amazon-ec2-user-guide/doc_source/standard-mode-examples.md

 For the next 11 hours, the instance uses 2% CPU, which requires 13\.2 credits\.
 This is the same CPU utilization as in the previous period, but the balance does not decrease\.
 It stays at 72 credits\.

 The balance does not decrease because the credit earn rate is higher than the credit spend rate\.
-In the time the instance spends 13\.2 credits, it also earns 33 credits\.
+In the time that the instance spends 13\.2 credits, it also earns 33 credits\.
 However, the balance limit is 72 credits, so any earned credits that exceed the limit are discarded\.
 The balance plateaus at 72 credits, which is different from the plateau of 102 credits during Period 2, because there are no accrued launch credits\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/t2-graph4.png)